-For detection of the vast majority of TRG gene rearrangements, a multiplex master mix targeting the Vy and Jy regions are used for PCR amplification.
+Specimens received for T-cell clonality are tested for the recommended T-cell receptor gene target(s) based on clinical indications.
 Next-generation sequencing of the PCR products is used to identify DNA sequences specific to clonal gene rearrangements.
 Bioinformatics tools facilitate the characterization of sequences present at greater than 2.5% of the population.
-These sequences can be used to track specific clonal populations.
+These sequences can be used to track specific clonal populations in follow-up testing.

-- Identify clonality in atypical lymphoproliferative disorders - Support a differential diagnosis between reactive lesions and hematologic malignancies - Assign presumptive lineage in mature monoclonal lymphoproliferative disorders - Monitor and evaluate disease recurrence
+- " Identify clonality in atypical lymphoproliferative disorders - " Support a differential diagnosis between reactive lesions and hematologic malignancies - " Assign presumptive lineage in mature monoclonal lymphoproliferative disorders - " Monitor and evaluate disease recurrence

 Interpretation Turnaround Specimen Shipping Specimen Time Requirements Conditions Stability An interpretive report will be issued indicating whether evidence of clonality was detected.
 The report further provides a summary of the top 5 merged sequences, including the % total reads, the rearrangement class and the sequence.
-5 to 10 business days 1-3 mL of peripheral blood in Heparin, EDTA or ACD 0.25-1 mL of bone marrow in Heparin, EDTA or ACD 500 ng of previously isolated DNA Ambient or Cool; do not freeze (peripheral blood or bone marrow) Ambient or frozen on dry ice (isolated DNA) 2-8 °C up to 7 days prior to testing
+12 to 14 business days 1-3 mL of peripheral blood in Heparin, EDTA or ACD 0.25-1 mL of bone marrow in Heparin, EDTA or ACD 500 ng of previously isolated DNA Ambient or Cool; do not freeze (peripheral blood or bone marrow) Ambient or frozen on dry ice (isolated DNA) 2-8 °C up to 7 days prior to testing